ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

    misclassified as belonging to the interval [10000, 19999].

 .. [#foot37]
    In *R* suppressed values are recoded NA, the standard missing value code.

-.. [#foot38]
-   In *R* suppressed values are recoded NA, the standard missing value code.